 What are the symptoms of a pulmonary embolism?

-The symptoms of a pulmonary embolism vary between different people and how large the clot is.
-Sometimes a small pulmonary embolism may cause no symptoms at all.
-The symptoms of a blood clot to the lungs are also seen in other lung conditions.
+The symptoms of a pulmonary embolism can vary and depend on the size of your blood clot.
+Sometimes a small pulmonary embolism may mean you have no symptoms at all.

 The main symptoms of a pulmonary embolism are: